-Jil Smith, Preschool Coordinator
+Whitney Cole, Preschool Coordinator

-Christine Rehder, Elementary Coordinator
+Christine Rehder, Elementary and Youth Coordinator

 Christine Rehder, Elementary Coordinator, has a Masters in Human Development and has formerly worked in professional development for child care providers.
 She firmly believes in Spirit Play's hands-on approach to exploring and nurturing children's spiritual development.
 Christine lives in Oak Ridge and is a native Kansan turned "career Science" wife and mother of three.